prufrock/explorers-blog/source/_posts/determining-generic-type.md

 date: 2021-09-15
 description: Generics need a type to know their type.
 cover_image: /assets/img/type-inference.svg
-excerpt:
+excerpt: Generics need a way to know the generic type it's working.
+This seems obvious when you say but building an API that reasonably makes this happen can be tricky.
 categories: [kotlin]
 author: David Kanenwisher
 ---

 Generics need a way to know the generic type it's working.
 This seems obvious when you say but building an API that reasonably makes this happen can be tricky.

 The coroutine function `async` does this by accepting a lambda.
 The return type of the lambda ends up becoming the return type of the generic.
 This is more clever than I initially realized.
 Let's take a look at usage: